Text LCD module

 Here's a 1 line x 16 characters module:

 Most of the LCD modules are based on the HD44780 chip or compatible.
-One good information-starting page is
+Check Wikipedia for more information.

 Let's drive the LCD module from an FPGA board.